benwiz/audio/README.md

 - Build a very simple React UI and listen for a button click, send http request to backend

 - When starting Sonic Pi from the cli, it is failing to receive osc messages.
 It is not a big deal to use the app until then.
+- Start gui with cider-jack-in-cljs, at some point